Growing Mall & Brand Culture In India

 Shopping malls have overtaken the Indian market by surprise, Indian youth are mostly attracted toward the malls.
 Gone are the days when people used to go to Kirana ki Dukan to buy groceries.
 The growing trend of Mall and Brand culture is non-stopping.

-This dynamic transformation in the retail industry from unorganized to organized malls and shopping centers is making a huge impact on the way Indians go for shopping.
+This dynamic transformation in the retail industry from unorganized to organized malls and shopping centers is making a huge impact on the way Indians go shopping.
 Earlier there were General stores for daily-required household material, the separate market for buying clothes but now everything has changed and all material is available under one roof.

-Ten years ago, nobody would have ever imagined that the mall cultures is going to spread as it has done now.
-Creators of this new concept would have never visualized even in their wildest dreams that the concept of malls would start a social revolution in shopping habits of the people.
+Ten years ago, nobody would have ever imagined that the mall culture is going to spread as it has done now.
+Creators of this new concept would have never visualized even in their wildest dreams that the concept of malls would start a social revolution in the shopping habits of the people.

 We were used to the traditional style of shopping, where shops were small having specific products.
 One had to wander from one shop to another so that all his needs could be fulfilled.
 But in malls, we can get everything from the smallest to the biggest item under one roof.

 We can enjoy shopping without bothering about the weather and without having dust on our faces and clothes.
 Not only shopping but one can also enjoy movies, have food, coffee, play games, etc in the mall, making malls the perfect place to hang out.